 Varane Avashyamund Movie Review: A Heart-Warming Take On Love & Relationships!

 Varane Avashyamund is the family entertainer that marks popular actor Dulquer Salmaan's debut as a producer.
-The actor himself essays one of the lead roles in the movie, along with senior actors Suresh Gopi, Shobana, and newcomer Kalyani Priyadarshan.
+The actor himself has essayed one of the lead roles in the movie, along with senior actors Suresh Gopi, Shobana, and newcomer Kalyani Priyadarshan.
 Varane Avashyamund is written and directed by newcomer Anoop Sathyan, the son of senior filmmaker Sathyan Anthikad.

 Did Dulquer Salmaan's debut production venture impress the cine-goers?
 Read Varane Avashyamund Movie Review here, to know...